What the Bible Says About Changing Careers

 The Bible is filled with career changers — and God was behind every transition.

-David's career changed with every season.
-He tended sheep, fought battles, governed a nation, and wrote psalms.
+David: shepherd → warrior → king → poet.
+His career changed with every season.
 Each transition was God-directed and God-timed.

-Paul was at the top of his profession — a rising star among the Pharisees.
-Then Jesus knocked him off his horse and gave him a completely new assignment.
-Paul's old career was not just different from his new one — it was the opposite.
+Paul: Pharisee → church planter.
+Top of his profession, rising Pharisee.
+Jesus knocked him off his horse and gave him a completely new assignment — not just different from his old career, but the opposite of it.

-"I was no prophet, neither was I a prophet's son; but I was an herdman, and a gatherer of sycomore fruit.
-And the Lord took me as I followed the flock, and the Lord said unto me, Go, prophesy unto my people Israel."
-(Amos 7:14-15, KJV)
+“I was no prophet, neither was I a prophet's son; but I was an herdman, and a gatherer of sycomore fruit: And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.”

-Amos did not apply for the prophet position.
-He was not trained for it.
+He didn't apply for the prophet position.
+He wasn't trained for it.
 God pulled him out of one career and dropped him into another.

 What the Bible Does Say About Work

-"And the Lord God took the man, and put him into the garden of Eden to dress it and to keep it."
-(Genesis 2:15, KJV)
+Work is good.
+"And the LORD God took the man, and put him into the garden of Eden to dress it and to keep it" (Genesis 2:15).
+Work existed before sin.
+It's part of God's design.
+Changing careers isn't rejecting work — it's redirecting it.

 Whatever you do — including your current job while you plan a transition — do it well.
-Do not mentally check out of your current career before you have transitioned to the next one.
+Don't mentally check out months before you actually leave.

 When a Career Change Is Biblical

-- God is leading you toward something, not just away from something.
+- You're being pulled toward something, not just pushed away from something.
 Running from a hard job is not the same as running toward a calling.

 - It serves your calling more fully.
-Your current career does not allow you to use your gifts, serve your audience, or pursue your burden.
-A new career would.
+Your current role doesn't let you use your gifts, serve your audience, or pursue your burden.
+A new role would.

-- You have been faithful where you are.
-You have done excellent work in your current role.
-You are not leaving because you failed — you are leaving because you grew past it.
+- You've been faithful where you are.
+You've done excellent work in your current role.
+You're not leaving because you failed — you're leaving because you outgrew it.

 When a Career Change Is Unwise

-- You are running from difficulty, not toward purpose
+- You're running from difficulty, not toward purpose.

-- You have not done the work to succeed where you are
+- You haven't done the work to succeed where you are.

-- You are in financial crisis and the change would make it worse
+- You're in financial crisis and the change would make it worse.

-- The decision is driven by comparison ("they look happy, so I should switch too")
+- The decision is driven by comparison (they look happy switching, so I should too).

 Dissatisfaction alone is not a calling.
-But dissatisfaction combined with a clear direction, confirmed by counsel and sustained through prayer?
+Dissatisfaction combined with clear direction, confirmed by counsel, and sustained through prayer?
 That might be.

 How to Transition Wisely